 You can order one pack of school labels with your child’s name and personal design.
 Mable’s Labels Ultimate Back-to-School Combo includes 126 labels and 2 tags- It will last you till the end of the school year!

 Kids need indoor running shoes all year round.
-Outdoor running shoes are required in the summer and winter boots during winter time.
+Outdoor running shoes are required in the summer and winter boots during wintertime.
 Make sure your child can put on his shoes by himself.
-It is recommended to have hook and loop strap instead of a shoelace.
+It is recommended to have a hook and loop strap instead of a shoelace.

 #7 Extra clothing

 On the first day, you need to send extra clothes in a Ziploc bag.

 Make sure you have one of each: shirt, pants, socks, underwear.
 Write your child’s name on the bag and make sure everything is labelled with your child’s name